jswny/j1.io-v1/README.md

 6. If you would like to use an automatic deployment script, you can try the one I've created [here](https://gist.github.com/jswny/d443c9af055d53229068b81014af825f) however you may want to configure the script before running it.

 ### Manual Deployment
-This method is not reccommended because it is highly dependent on your system configuration.
+This method is not recommended because it is highly dependent on your system configuration.
 For example some versions of Node may not support the HEREDOC syntax used in `bin/functions.js`.

 1. Ensure that you have Node.js, NPM, and Nginx installed on your system (see testing environment).
 2. Clone this repository: `$ git clone https://github.com/jswny/j1.io.git`